 - Coastal Areas: Prioritize anti-corrosive coatings to combat saline air in cities like Dubai and Abu Dhabi.

-- Regulatory Compliance: Follow UAE building codes for maintenance schedules, ensuring fire safety and energy efficiency standards are met.
+- Regulatory Compliance: Follow DUBAI building codes for maintenance schedules, ensuring fire safety and energy efficiency standards are met.

 Extending Lifespan